 We executed a note and warrant purchase agreement as of June 2013 with several affiliates to reflect certain prior and possible future borrowings under a series of notes, totaling up to \$7.0 million.
-We had borrowed \$0.7 million under this arrangement before December 31, 2012 and we borrowed another \$4.3 million under it in 2013.
+We had borrowed \$0.7 million under this arrangement before December 31, 2012 and we have borrowed another \$3.9 million under it in 2013 through November 30, 2013.
 The principal amount of and accrued interest on each note automatically convert into common stock upon the closing of an underwritten initial public offering resulting in at least \$8.0 million of gross proceeds to us, at a conversion price equal to the price per share of our common stock sold in our initial public offering.